BolverBlitz/BolverBlitz/MAINTENANCE.md

-# A list to keep track of my repositories maintenance status
+# A List to Track the Maintenance Status of My Repositories
-In Software development is important to know if something is still maintained or not, that's what this list is for!
+In software development, it's crucial to know whether a project is still being maintained.
+This list serves that purpose!

 - [ ] I'm dead!
 If this is checked, i'm dead*.
 All my repositories go to a person i've trusted during my lifetime**.